Herzucco/Puppets.js/README.md

-Puppets.js is an entities oriented library.
+Puppets.js is an entity oriented library.